 It was asked what Freedom Leisure were doing to actively promoting leisure in the district as marketing would be required to communicate that both centres would be opened but also best utilise the financial support given by the Council and help prevent losses as much as possible.
-It was reported that funding support was based on Freedom's initial estimates so much of the business risk of under-performance still sat with Freedom Leisure.
+It was reported that what amount had been assessed as the risk was higher than actually paid so much of the business risk still sat with Freedom Leisure.
 It was also reported that the agreement was an open book and so all figures were known as a safeguard.